obscureorganization/maildir-migration/README.md

 This script is now in convert-mbox-to-maildir in this project.

-Here's a good way to gauge how many people are still using the legacy imapd:
+Here is a good way to gauge how many people are still using the legacy imapd:

 sudo grep imapd /var/log/maillog /var/log/maillog.*  | awk '/Login/{print $7}'
 | cut -f2 -d= |  sort -u > imapusers.txt